Do Employers Have to Pay Employees if There Is Bad Weather?

 pay Employees if There is bad Weather

-You should know your rights and obligations if your company faces inclement weather and causes operations to close for the day.
 Whether it be flooding, wildfires, natural disasters, snow, rain, or ice storms, small business owners should have a policy or plan in place that allows the employee(s) to understand if employers have to pay them in the event of bad weather.
+But, what should that policy entail?
+What topics should be covered, and how should these elements be prioritized.
+Read on to learn more.

 Knowing the difference between the two can be quite confusing to both employees and employers.
-It is very important to understand the two since laws are different between an exempt employee and a non-exempt employee.
+It is very important to understand the two since exempt and nonexempt employees are regulated by different laws.

 Exempt Employee